Vanilla-Renewed-Team/Vanilla-Renewed/README.md

 >Snow has had the blue tint removed from it.

->Some Bocks now have variation.
+>Some Blocks now have variation.

 >Some blocks now have connected textures.